Ruyi (scepter): Art

 Japanese painters variously pictured Manjusri holding a in either hand.
 Sesshū Tōyō (1420–1506) showed one in his left hand and nothing in his right.
 Kichizan Minchō (吉山明兆) (1352–1431) and Kanō Sanraku (1559–1635) showed the Bodhisattva with a in his right and a book-roll in his left.
-A 12th-century Manjusri painting attributed to the Kose School a sword in his right and a sacred lotus-flower in his left hand.
+A 12th-century Manjusri painting attributed to the Kose School shows a sword in his right and a sacred lotus-flower in his left hand.